Get advice on shared home ownership

 There are a number of different ways to buy a low-cost, new or existing shared ownership home.
 Help to Buy schemes are funded by the Government through the Homes and Communities Agency.

 Shared ownership for older people

 You can get help from another home ownership scheme called ‘Older People’s Shared Ownership’ if you are 55 or over.
 This works in the same way as the general shared ownership scheme, but you can only buy up to 75% of your home.
 Once you own 75% you won’t have to pay rent on the remaining share.

 Home ownership for people with long-term disabilities (known as HOLD)

 HOLD assists people with long-term disabilities to buy a share in a property.

-These are properties that have already been bought through shared ownership in the past.
-You buy the share the current owners are looking to sell, and pay a reduced rent on the remainder.
+These are homes that have already been bought through shared ownership in the past.
+You buy the share the current owners are looking to sell, and pay a reduced rent on the rest.